PRIVACY POLICY

 11. CHANGES TO THE PRIVACY POLICY

-This privacy policy was published on 3 June 2022.
+This privacy policy was updated on 21 December 2023.